Can I bring my dogs/pet?

 There are two properties that we rent and manage on the island, so there may well be other visitors, unless you have taken both properties.
 They are some distance apart and so maintaining your own space, keeping pet dogs apart etc. has never been an issue.

-There is a third private holiday cottage on the island, away from the other properties.
+There is a third private cottage on the island, away from the other properties which is occasionally occupied.
 They use a different buoy for their boat, so if they are on the island, you may not see them.

-The Isle of Carna has plenty of space over its 600 acres, so your privacy and tranquillity will not be affected.
+The Isle of Carna has plenty of space over its 600 acres, so your privacy and tranquility will not be affected.